3d viewer control

 • Define which 3d models are visible or not

-• Use the viewers tag parameter system to show or hide nodes & set other parameters like used materials, color, position etc.
+• Use the viewers parameter system to show or hide nodes & set other parameters like used materials, color, position etc.

 Basic usage